 The photographs featured on these stamps have been taken by New Zealand photographer Joseph Michael, whose Luminosity series came to global attention in 2015.
 These stunning photographs were taken using long exposure techniques and were shot over many long nights deep in the glowworm caves of the North Island.

-This visually striking stamp issue features four gummed stamps as well as a $2.00 self-adhesive stamp.
-The stamps have been printed using glow-in-the-dark ink to replicate the effect of glowworms in the wild - simply expose them to sunlight and then step into a dark space to see the stamps light up.
+This visually striking stamp issue featured four gummed stamps as well as a $2.00 self-adhesive stamp.
+The stamps were printed using glow-in-the-dark ink to replicate the effect of glowworms in the wild - simply expose them to sunlight and then step into a dark space to see the stamps light up.

 Celebrate this luminous species with glow-in-the-dark collectables

-Included in this issue are a miniature sheet and two first day covers.
-The first day cover includes the four gummed stamps and the $2.00 self-adhesive stamp.
-Each of these collectables feature further imagery from Joseph Michael’s Luminosity series, with the miniature sheet first day cover also depicting the glowworm life cycle.
+This issue included a miniature sheet and two first day covers.
+The first day cover included the four gummed stamps and the $2.00 self-adhesive stamp.
+Each of these collectables featured further imagery from Joseph Michael’s Luminosity series, with the miniature sheet first day cover also depicting the glowworm life cycle.

 A dazzling die-cut presentation pack

-The presentation pack is a must-have collectable from this special issue.
-The presentation pack cover has been specially die-cut to replicate the mouth of a cave and contains further information about glowworms in New Zealand and their life cycle, provided by the Waitomo Caves Museum Society.
-To learn more about New Zealand’s glowworms, be sure to place your order for the presentation pack today.
+The presentation pack was a must-have collectable from this special issue.
+The presentation pack cover was specially die-cut to replicate the mouth of a cave and contained further information about glowworms in New Zealand and their life cycle, provided by the Waitomo Caves Museum Society.

 Get an in-depth look at the world of glowworms with the Limited Edition

-The Limited Edition is the premium collectable in this issue and is essential for anyone wanting to learn more about these fascinating creatures.
-The Limited Edition has been produced in limited numbers and contains stamp collectables exclusive to this issue, including a unique miniature sheet, plate blocks of the four stamps, colour separations of the $2.50 stamp, a set of gummed stamps and a special first day cover signed by the author, Rudi Schnitzler, entomologist.
+The Limited Edition was the premium collectable in this issue and is essential for anyone wanting to learn more about these fascinating creatures.
+The Limited Edition was produced in limited numbers and contained stamp collectables exclusive to this issue, including a unique miniature sheet, plate blocks of the four stamps, colour separations of the $2.50 stamp, a set of gummed stamps and a special first day cover signed by the author, Rudi Schnitzler, entomologist.

 |Date of issue:||2 March 2016|